-Tracking Cloud Spend
+Tracking AWS Cloud Spend

 Using Fuzzball in the cloud incurs costs in several ways.